 To help you decide if work as a virtual assistant is for you, we have interviewed Sandra, who runs a virtual assistant franchise with Pink Spaghetti.

 Tell us your name and a bit about your family?

 My name is Sandra and I moved to Sussex with my family 7 years ago, I am married to Paul, who is a Product Manager in London and mum to three girls, Mia aged almost 14, Alexa aged 11 and Sienna aged 9

 Your 25th hour in the day, offering you the ‘Gift of Time’.

-When did you become a Virtual assistant and what inspired you?
+How did You end up buying a Virtual assistant franchise and what inspired you?

 How did you fund your start up?